 - Pre-Tax Retirement Accounts: Most workers contribute to pre-tax retirement accounts, which may include a traditional IRA, 401(k), 403(b), 457, pension, or qualified annuity.
 Contribution amounts are deducted from income in the year of deposit, and no taxes are paid until the money is later withdrawn from the account – hopefully in retirement!
-These distributions are subject to ordinary income tax, since none of the contributions or earnings are taxed along the way.
+These distributions are subject to ordinary income tax since none of the contributions or earnings are taxed along the way.
 We view these accounts as personal assets, but the government sees them as income that has not yet been taxed.

 - Roth Retirement Accounts: Roth accounts such as Roth IRAs and Roth 401(k)s offer tax-free growth and tax-free withdrawals in retirement, subject to rules.
 Roth contributions are made with after-tax dollars, but the taxation can end there.
-Since all investment growth and earnings are tax-deferred and potentially withdrawn tax-free, Roth accounts are the perfect vehicles for investments with the ability to highly appreciate over a long period of time.
+Since all investment growth and earnings are tax-deferred and potentially withdrawn tax-free, Roth accounts are the perfect vehicles for investments with the ability to appreciate over a long period of time.
 A Health Savings Account (HSA) has similar tax-free growth potential if used as a retirement account.

-- If you sell an investment in a taxable brokerage account after holding it at least 1 year and a day, any realized gain receives capital gain tax treatment.
+- If you sell an investment in a taxable brokerage account after holding it for at least one year and a day, any realized gain receives capital gain tax treatment.
 Qualified dividends also receive this tax benefit if meeting the requirements.
 Liquidating (selling) investments has tax consequences, but withdrawing money is not a taxable event like it is from a pre-tax retirement account.
 Taxable brokerage accounts are great vehicles for short-term savings (pre-retirement) and long-term savings (flexibility in retirement).

 - Growth Stocks: Companies that generate positive earnings can reinvest their profits back into the company, hoping to accelerate growth at a higher rate than the market average.
 These companies typically do not pay dividends (sharing of profit) to shareholders, but the shareholders expect the price of their shares to appreciate as the companies grow and increase production – ultimately hoping to sell the shares for more than they purchased them.
 Most start-ups are in this category, as they strive to fuel the fire and grow quickly.

 - Merely from a tax perspective, these bonds are most appropriate in pre-tax retirement accounts to avoid the taxable interest income each year.
 But here’s the rub – since bonds can provide stability and liquidity, they can be appropriate for Roth and taxable brokerage accounts if positioned to meet short-term income needs.
-If you own bonds, be sure to understand why and where you are holding them, and if you intend to hold them to maturity.
+If you own bonds, be sure to understand why and where you are holding them and whether you intend to hold them to maturity.

 - Non-Taxable Bonds: Municipal bonds are issued by public entities to fund projects such as schools, hospitals, and roads.
 Since the borrowed funds are often used for the purpose of improving communities, the interest payments may not be taxable as income.
 Not all municipal bonds are tax-exempt at the federal and/or state level, so be sure to understand how each bond is structured before purchasing.
-Like corporate bonds, municipal bonds also have varying levels of risk and return characteristics.
+Like corporate bonds, municipal bonds also have various risk and return characteristics.

 - Municipal bonds that receive favorable tax treatment are not appropriate for tax-deferred accounts, as the interest income can only receive a tax benefit if held in an taxable brokerage account.
 These securities are predominately purchased by investors who have high levels of taxable income, and do not want their bond interest to be taxed up to the highest marginal rates.